CC-Archived/flex-extensions/README.markdown

 * **DataRendererFactory**

-	DataRendererFactory is used to generate IDataRenderer instances for use with Lists, Grids and Populators where the developer needs to customize settings on each renderer instance based on current values its assigned "data" object.
+	DataRendererFactory is used to generate IDataRenderer instances for use with Lists, Grids and Populators where the developer needs to customize settings on each renderer instance based on the current value of the corresponding 'data' object.
 	DataRendererFactory introduces the support for runtime data-driven properties, which update in response to to runtime changes of the backing 'data' object.

 * **StyleableFactory**